sara-nl/Performance-Analysis-Framework-guide/Extrae-Paraver/extrae.md

 ```

 #### Trace analysis with Paramedir
-Or use `paramedir` to
-"paramedir packs two sets of features, some that process the trace to compute some data and some that transform the trace, usually to reduce its size."
+Paramedir packs two sets of features, some that process the trace to compute some data and some that transform the trace, usually to reduce its size.

 There are examples of filters and cutters in `${PARAVERDIR}share/filters-config/`.